thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 $ helm upgrade -i strimzi strimzi/strimzi-kafka-operator --version 0.46.0 -n kafka --kube-context kind-kafka-src
 ```

-- The same should be deployed to destination cluster with below command
+- The Strimzi operator should also be deployed to destination cluster, the context is changed in below command.

 ```
 $ kubectl --context kind-kafka-dest create ns kafka
 $ helm upgrade -i strimzi strimzi/strimzi-kafka-operator --version 0.46.0 -n kafka --kube-context kind-kafka-dest
 ```

-### Deploy kafka cluster with KRaft mode
+### kafka cluster deployment

-#### Source kafka cluster configuration
+#### Source kafka cluster deployment

 - The listener configuration includes container name in the  `advertisedhost`, since we use the NodePort the docker port is exposed and uses the same bridge network we can access using the container name instead of the IP address.
 With the `docker network inspect kind` command we can get the name of the container cluster and IP address as well.